chainsaw-trek-coder/concept-os/docs/kernel/index.md

     - Hardware manager scans devices.
     - Hardware manager loads relevant drivers from package manager.
     - Some drivers replace others. (e.g. Video driver replaces Text mode driver.)

+## Page management

+Perhaps page allocator will treat all the free pages as one giant AVL tree.

+Used pages will be grouped into page directories.

+This all depends on the needs of the kernel for executing kernel level code.